-I qualified as a solicitor in 1992 with city firm Alsop Wilkinson (now DLA Piper).
-I joined Morrisons as a partner in January 2015, having previously worked for UK200 firms Coffin Mew LLP and Barlow Robbins LLP.
-I am a highly effective litigator with significant experience of complex and high value claims.
+Catherine qualified as a solicitor in 1992 with city firm Alsop Wilkinson (now DLA Piper) and joined Morrisons as a partner in January 2015, having previously worked for UK200 firms Coffin Mew LLP and Barlow Robbins LLP.

 Duncan Swift, Moore Stephens Partner and Head of Food Advisory Group

 Catherine is a highly effective litigation lawyer….she combines incisive, to the point, clear-thinking with a no-nonsense yet inclusive style which is impressive and in little evidence outside of the top London firms.

 Family business dispute

 Acting for a shareholder director of a family-owned company in a breach of fiduciary duty / breach of contract/ section 994 Companies Act 2006 claim in order to secure a buy-out of our client’s shareholding, valued at £3million.

 Successfully concluding an overage dispute on behalf of a developer, by referral to expert determination.

 Private client dispute

 Defending a possession and money claim valued at just under £1million brought by a high street bank, in reliance on an Enduring Power of Attorney that had been fraudulently mis-used by our client’s son to build up a buy-to-let portfolio.
 Successfully negotiated a settlement that enabled our client to keep her assets